andrewsolis/aframe-lecture/content.md

 <!-- NOTES -->
 - Ask how many have tried VR.
-- Virtual reality is a technology platform that transports you to realistic, interactive, immersive 3D environments
+- Virtual reality is a technology platform that transports you to realistic, immersive 3D environments
 - users can interact both with the environment and content
 - a growing platform that has the ability to change how we work + play + communicate digitally, face of society